guardian/mobile-apps-article-templates/README.md

 * Add the changeset file generated undder `.changeset` directory, commit and push to github
 * When your PR is merged, the github action for CI will create a release pull request ([example](https://github.com/guardian/mobile-apps-article-templates/pull/1693))
 * You can merge this release pull request if you want to publish the package to npm repository.
 * Alternatively, you may leave the release pull request open.
-If other PR are merged, their change sets will just be added to this release pull requests.
+If other PR are merged, their change sets will just be added to this release pull request.

 ## Example templates
 These are examples of the main templates used across apps: